StanfordPL/x64asm/README.txt

 $ sudo apt-get install cabal
 $ sudo apt-get install libghc-split-dev

-2. Type make (specify a build type to override the default 'release')
+2a.
+Type make (specify a build type to override the default 'release')

 $ make (release|profile|debug)

+2b.
+Optionally verify your compilation.
+    Warning: This will take a LONG TIME; consider taking the day off.

+$ make check

 3. Browse the documentation.